typed-ember/ember-cli-typescript/rfcs/1158-type-stability.md

 Ember CLI has many of the same constraints that ember-source and ember-data do: it is foundational to the ecosystem, and if it were to publish types, breakage to those types would be similarly disruptive as a result.
 Additionally, though, it has the challenge that is versioning system *today* does not technically follow SemVer, because Ember CLI versions are kept in lockstep with Ember and Ember Data's versions.
 So, for example, when Ember CLI drops support for a Node version, it does *not* publish a breaking change even though by the norms of the Node ecosystem (and indeed the rest of the Ember ecosystem), it should.

-Any publication of types for Ember CLI would therefore require *either* that it exactly match the policy of Ember and Ember Data, *or* that Ember CLI drop lockstep versioning with Ember and Ember Data -- or possibly other options not considered here.
+Any publication of types for Ember CLI would therefore require *either* that it exactly match the policy of Ember and Ember Data, *or* that Ember CLI drop lockstep versioning with Ember and Ember Data—or possibly other options not considered here.

 As with the core addons, making either of these changes is substantially beyond the remit of this RFC.